hasura/graphql-engine/graphql/manual/schema/sql-functions.rst

 Running custom SQL functions
 ============================

 Let's say you want to run custom SQL functions or stored procedures via GraphQL.
-Hasura allows you to run your SQL functions via mutations.
+Hasura GraphQL engine allows you to run your SQL functions via mutations.

 At a high-level: